 Our current leverage strategy is to finance our assets where we believe such borrowing is prudent, appropriate and available.
-Our borrowing activities are in the form of sales of mortgage loans under agreements to repurchase, sales of mortgage loan participation certificates, ESS financing and a note payable secured by MSRs and loan servicing advances.
-All of our borrowings other than ESS have short-term maturities and provide for terms of approximately one year.
+Our borrowing activities are in the form of sales of assets under agreements to repurchase, sales of mortgage loan participation certificates, ESS financing, a revolving credit agreement, a note payable and a capital lease.
+All of our borrowings other than ESS and our obligation under capital lease have short-term maturities and provide for terms of approximately one year.
+We will continue to finance most of our assets on a short-term basis until long-term financing becomes more available.
+Because a significant portion of our current debt facilities consists of short term borrowings, we expect to renew these facilities in advance of maturity in order to ensure our ongoing liquidity and access to capital or otherwise allow ourselves sufficient time to replace any necessary financing.